MicrosoftDocs/cpp-docs/docs/overview/visual-cpp-language-conformance.md

 For details on conformance improvements, see [C++ conformance improvements in Visual Studio](cpp-conformance-improvements.md).
 For a list of other changes, see [What's New for Visual C++ in Visual Studio](what-s-new-for-visual-cpp-in-visual-studio.md).
 For conformance changes in earlier versions, see [Visual C++ change history](../porting/visual-cpp-change-history-2003-2015.md) and [Visual C++ What's New 2003 through 2015](../porting/visual-cpp-what-s-new-2003-through-2015.md).
 For current news from the C++ team, visit the [C++ team blog](https://devblogs.microsoft.com/cppblog/).

 > [!NOTE]
-> There are no binary breaking changes between Visual Studio 2015, Visual Studio 2017, and Visual Studio 2019.
-For more information, see [C++ binary compatibility between Visual Studio 2015, 2017, and 2019](../porting/binary-compat-2015-2017.md)
+> There are no binary breaking changes between Visual Studio 2015, 2017, 2019, and 2022.
+For more information, see [C++ binary compatibility between Visual Studio versions](../porting/binary-compat-2015-2017.md)

 ## C++ compiler features